cimed-dsp/template_medical-records/README.md

     md5sum mimic-iii-clinical-database-1.4.zip
     # a3eb25060b7dc0843fe2235d81707552  mimic-iii-clinical-database-1.4.zip
     ```

-4. Activate the Anaconda environment

-    ``` bash
-    conda env create -f dsp_emr_environment.yml
-    conda activate dsp_emr
-    ```
-Note (dsp_emr) left of prompt.
-If you open a new console, will need to activate again.

 5. Extract the ADMISSIONS and DIAGNOSES_ICD tables from the MIMIC-III zip file to the current directory.